hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 (Ver. 1.23)/Network/fip_disassociate.md

-# Deassociate the floating IP (FIP) from a container
+# Disassociate the floating IP (FIP) from a container

-`POST /fips/deassociate`
+`POST /fips/disassociate`

-Deassociate the floating IP from a container
+Disassociate the floating IP from a container

 **Example request**:

 ```
-POST /fips/deassociate?container=hehe HTTP/1.1
+POST /fips/disassociate?container=hehe HTTP/1.1

 ```